MobileCSP/MobileCSP/_sources/Unit9-Beyond-AP/Python-Intro.rst

     :randomize:
     :blockanswer: 0 1 2 3

-    Put the blocks in order to create a print statement.
+    Drag or click on the blocks you need to move them from the top section into the yellow area to create a print statement.
 There are extra blocks that you don't need.
     ~~~~
     --blocks--
     print